artificial-page/artificial-page/README.md

 }
 ```

-> ℹ️ Builder functions can be asynchronous.
+> ℹ️ Builder functions may be asynchronous.